 The lower portion of Colonial Glacier is not moving.
 GPS readings on both rockpiles on the lower glacier indicated no movement from 1996-2006.
 In the picture above the lake is still small in 1996, lower right corner and the lower rock pile distant from the terminus.
 The first two images below are from 2006, the lower rock pile is near the terminus and the last image is 2007 the lake has expanded back to the lower rockpile.
 Additional rock outcrops have appeared in the midst of the upper glacier that were not present in 1991, indicating this glacier does not have a persistent accumulation zone and will not survive current climate.

 They have set up a time lapse camera to record frontal changes.
 The goal is to understand the controls on calving into Harlequin Lake of this glacier.
 More amazing than the retreat has been the observed thinning of the glacier.
-The glacier has thinned by more 200 m on average according to the preliminary thickness change maps from the UAK project.
+The glacier has thinned by more 200 m on average according to the preliminary thickness change maps from the UAF project (Truessel et al 2013).
 The Yakutat Glacier does not have a high accumulation zone and the recent increase in the snowline elevation and thinning of the glacier have led to a substantial shrinking of the accumulation zone and thinning of the glacier in the accumulation (Truessel et al 2013).
 This glacier does not have a persistent significant accumulation zone and cannot survive (Pelto, 2010).
 For a calving glacier to be in equilibrium it needs to have at least 60 % of its area snowcovered at the end of the summer.
 The glacier is in the midst of a large ongoing retreat.
 The retreat rate and calving mechanism is similar to that of Grand Plateau Glacier, Bear Lake Glacier and Gilkey Glacier.
 However, unlike these Yakutat Glacier lacks an accumulation zone, a better analog is East Novatak Glacier, which also has a lower elevation accumulation zone.